Minhokg/DL_KEPCO/README.md

  Before diving into the advanced RNN model, I'm going to say what RNN is

-## What is RNN
+## Definition of RNN

-* Recurrent neural network is one of the deep learning models, which is specialized in time series data
+* Recurrent neural network is one of the deep learning models, which is specialized in time series data.
 * Mostly, the model is used for language-relevant tasks like speech recognition.
 But it also shows its strength when it comes to analyzing stock data.